Accepting New Patients

 How do Medicare rebates work for Anorexia Nervosa?

-Under an Eating Disorder Management Plan (EDP), eligible patients can access up to 20 rebated sessions per calendar year with a specialist dietitian.
+Under an Eating Disorder Management Plan (EDP), eligible patients can access up to 20 rebated sessions per calendar year with an accredited dietitian.
 We use HICAPS and Medicare Easyclaim to process your rebate instantly after your session, ensuring the funds are back in your account within 24-48 hours.

 What is the role of a dietitian in anorexia recovery?

-While a psychologist helps with the underlying psychological factors, a specialist eating disorder dietitian focuses on nutritional rehabilitation.
+While a psychologist helps with the underlying psychological factors, an accredited eating disorder dietitian focuses on nutritional rehabilitation.
 We help safely increase your nutritional intake, manage the physical discomforts of refeeding, challenge rigid "food rules," and provide practical, meal-by-meal support to restore metabolic health.

 I am terrified of gaining weight.
 Will I be forced to eat?